MasterAirscrachDev/CoolThings/Saving System/info.md

 Old
 Uses Json
 Not user Friendly
+Currently The backbone of LunaDev's UwUBot (Discord Bot)
 ##FileSuper
 New
 Custom Data Storage
 User friendly
-Currently The backbone of LunaDev's UwUBot (Discord Bot)
+Used By Awesomebean_BOT with BeanBotCore